 The need for oil and gas in the world's energy portfolio and skilled petroleum engineers isn't going anywhere, according to Jennifer Miskimins, petroleum engineering department head at Colorado School of Mines, who explains how oil and gas will still play an important role in our energy future for many years to come despite technological changes and a shifting energy focus.
 In fact, the skills petroleum engineers are learning today are still just as critical to meeting industry demands as they were 100 years ago.

-Vice President for Research and Technology Transfer Stefanie Tompkins talks about how Mines researchers are advancing knowledge for the betterment of society and industry in unique ways through multidisciplinary collaboration, close industry partnerships and more.
+Former Vice President for Research and Technology Transfer Stefanie Tompkins, now director of the U.S. Defense Advanced Research Projects Agency (DARPA), talks about how Mines researchers are advancing knowledge for the betterment of society and industry in unique ways through multidisciplinary collaboration, close industry partnerships and more.

 About the Podcast